FreqEdit: Preserving High-Frequency Features for Robust Multi-Turn Image Editing

 \section{Conclusions and Limitations}

 In this work, we address the critical challenge of maintaining visual consistency in multi-turn image editing.
-Through systematic analysis, we identify that progressive degradation of high-frequency features is the fundamental cause of quality deterioration.
-We introduce FreqEdit, a training-free framework that strategically preserves these details by injecting reference velocity components guided by adaptive editing masks and path compensation mechanisms.
-While our approach effectively maintains high-frequency information during multi-turn editing, it inherently relies on the presence of such details in the source image.
-When the initial image is already degraded, our preservation mechanism has limited high-frequency information to preserve.
-Future research directions include extending our high-frequency preservation principles to video editing domains and integrating explicit semantic understanding for attribute-specific preservation.
+Through systematic analysis, we identify that the progressive degradation of high-frequency features is the fundamental cause of quality deterioration across editing turns.
+We introduce FreqEdit, a training-free framework that mitigates this degradation by selectively injecting reference velocity components.
+While FreqEdit effectively preserves high-frequency fidelity throughout multi-turn editing, it inherently depends on the high-frequency content present in the source image, and may exhibit reduced effectiveness when a single edit spans a large spatial region.
+Additional limitations and future work are discussed in Appendix~\ref{sec:discussion_limitation}.